Ben435/learning-hotwire/README.md

 ### Turbo-drive

-"I want to load fast like SPA apps"
+"I want links to not require a full page reload"

-Allows for a smart intercept point on `<a>` tag clicks.

-Eg: can mark with `eager` to make it an eager-loaded tag click.

-Auto-magically, instead of loading the next page directly, will instead "emulate" that, by:
+On `<a>` tag click, auto-magically, instead of loading the next page directly, will instead "emulate" that, by:

-* Changing the route
+* Changing the browser route
-* Pushing to browser history
+* Pushing old route to browser history
 * Replace HTML `<body>` content with the `<body>` from the new page
 * Merge `<header>` between old + new page, to minimize repeated loads

 Essentially, do all the smart things to make page navigates snappier.
+Can mark with `eager` to make it an eager-loaded tag clicks, `lazy` to only load when needed, etc.

 ### Turbo-frames